Pellagra Disease – Symptoms, Causes, and Treatment of Vitamin B3 Deficiency

 • Pain in the lips, tongue, or gums.

-• Anorexia, feeling of not eating well.
+• Anorexia or a feeling of not eating well.

-• Having difficulty eating.
+• Difficulty eating.

 • Nausea.

-3. What causes Pellagra?
+3. What Causes Pellagra?

 • Primary Pellagra.